 8. A geographic tongue:

-When patches of the tongue are missing, papillae form over the tongue in a map-like (geographic) appearance.
-Symptoms may appear for a few days then disappear, or the location of the “maps” may move.
+Papillae (small, raised bumps) can form over the tongue, appearing in a patchy, map-like (geographic) configuration.
+Symptoms may appear for a few days and then disappear, or the location of the “maps” may move.
 A vitamin B deficiency can cause swelling and many tongue symptoms, especially a geographic tongue.
-If patches appear on the sides of the tongue, your liver may need extra support through detoxification and liver specific herbs.
-If the patches appear on the middle of the tongue, support your digestive system with pre-and-probiotics and apple cider vinegar.
+If patches appear on the sides of the tongue, your liver may need extra support through detoxification and liver-specific herbs.
+If the patches appear on the middle of the tongue, you may be able to support your digestive system with digestive supplements, pre- and probiotics, and fermented foods like apple cider vinegar, sauerkraut, and kefir, but check with a registered natural health practitioner.